awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-redis-eks.md

-# Tutorial for Adding a New Prometheus Scrape Target: Redis on Amazon EKS and Kubernetes Clusters<a name="ContainerInsights-Prometheus-Setup-redis-eks"></a>
+# Tutorial for adding a new Prometheus scrape target: Redis on Amazon EKS and Kubernetes clusters<a name="ContainerInsights-Prometheus-Setup-redis-eks"></a>

 This tutorial provides a hands\-on introduction to scrape the Prometheus metrics of a sample Redis application on Amazon EKS and Kubernetes\.
 Redis \(https://redis\.io/\) is an open source \(BSD licensed\), in\-memory data structure store, used as a database, cache and message broker\.
 For more information, see [ redis](https://redis.io/)\.

 redis\_exporter \(MIT License licensed\) is used to expose the Redis prometheus metrics on the specified port \(default: 0\.0\.0\.0:9121\)\.
 For more information, see [ redis\_exporter](https://github.com/oliver006/redis_exporter)\.

-The docker images in the following two docker hub repositories are used in this tutorial:
+The Docker images in the following two Docker Hub repositories are used in this tutorial:
 + [ redis](https://hub.docker.com/_/redis?tab=description)
 + [ redis\_exporter](https://hub.docker.com/r/oliver006/redis_exporter)